Your Gate to Europe

 3. Enforcement and Implementation Challenges

-The proposed regulation places significant responsibility on national competent authorities for enforcement and supervision.
+The Regulation places significant responsibility on national competent authorities for enforcement and supervision.
 Ensuring consistent implementation and enforcement across EU member states may pose challenges, particularly considering the varying levels of resources and expertise available to different authorities.

 Harmonization and cooperation mechanisms need to be well-established to address these potential issues.